Byzantine Generals in the Permissionless Setting: The framework

 We consider a real-time clock, which exists outside the system and measures time in natural number timeslots.
 We also allow the inputs to $p$ to include messages, which are thought of as having been received by $p$ at timeslot $t=0$.
 A \emph{run} of the system is described by specifying the initial states for all processors and by specifying, for each timeslot $t\geq 1$: (1) The messages and permission sets received by each processor at that timeslot, and; (2) The instruction that each processor executes, i.e.,\ what messages it broadcasts, what requests it makes, and the new state it enters.

-We require that each message is received by $p$ at most once for each time it is broadcast, i.e.\ at the end of the run it must be possible to specify an injective function $d_p$ mapping each pair $(m,t)$, such that $m$ is received by $p$ at timeslot $t$, to a triple $(p',m,t')$, such that $t'<t$, $p'\neq p$ and such that $p'$ broadcast $m$ at $t'$.
+We require that each message is received by $p$ at most once for each time it is broadcast, i.e.\ at the end of the run it must be possible to specify an injective function $d_p$ mapping each pair $ m,t $, such that $m$ is received by $p$ at timeslot $t$, to a triple $(p',m,t')$, such that $t'<t$, $p'\neq p$ and such that $p'$ broadcast $m$ at $t'$.

-In the \emph{authenticated} setting, we assume the existence of a signature scheme (without PKI), see Appendix 2 for formal details.
+In the \emph{authenticated} setting, we assume the existence of a signature scheme (without PKI), see Appendix 3 for formal details.
 We let $m_{\mathtt{U}}$ denote the message $m$ signed by $\mathtt{U}$.
-We consider standard versions of the \emph{synchronous} and \emph{partially synchronous} settings (as in \cite{DLS88}) -- the version of the partially synchronous setting we consider is that in which the determined upper bound $\Delta$ on message delay holds after some undetermined stabilisation time.
-See Appendix 2 for further details.
+We consider standard versions (see Appendix 3) of the \emph{synchronous} and \emph{partially synchronous} settings (as in \cite{DLS88}) -- the version of the partially synchronous setting we consider is that in which the determined upper bound $\Delta$ on message delay holds after some undetermined stabilisation time.